 This book offers a unified, comprehensive, and up-to-date treatment of analytical and numerical tools for solving dynamic economic problems.
 The focus is on introducing recursive methods—an important part of every economist’s set of tools—and readers will learn to apply recursive methods to a variety of dynamic economic problems.
 The book is notable for its combination of theoretical foundations and numerical methods.
+Each topic is first described in theoretical terms, with explicit definitions and rigorous proofs; numerical methods and computer codes to implement these methods follow.

 This manual includes solutions to the odd-numbered exercises in Economic Dynamics in Discrete Time.
 Some exercises are purely analytical, while others require numerical methods.
 Computer codes are provided for most problems.
 Many exercises ask the reader to apply the methods learned in a chapter to solve related problems, but some exercises ask the reader to complete missing steps in the proof of a theorem or in the solution of an example in the book.